HoqueUM/rMp/README.md

 6. Click `Load unpacked` at the top left.
 7. Upload the `package` folder from your computer.

 That's it!
-RateMyProfessors should now be integrated into your Atlas and Course Guide
+RateMyProfessors should now work on your Atlas and Course Guide

 # Credit